Social Media Campaign – Prevent AIS

 LakeSmart – One Dock at a Time

 LakeSmart is an award-winning environmental outreach program unique to the Lake of the Woods area of northwestern Ontario.
-A signature program of the Lake of the Woods District Stewardship Association, it is delivered by a team of post secondary students, each with an environmental education focus, who spend the summer sharing information with lake residents on ways to live and play green at the lake.
+A signature program of the Lake of the Woods District Stewardship Association (LOWDSA), it is focused on environmental education and helping lake users “live and play green” at the lake.
 The LakeSmart team is equipped with knowledge and resources on a broad range of topics including creating and maintaining shoreline buffer zones, reducing run-off, maintaining septic systems, using eco-friendly cleaning products, preventing the spread of invasive species, safe boating and more.

 For more information on this program, visit https://www.lowdsa.com/cpages/lakesmart